-49 CFR Part 40 is the official regulation for Department of Transportation (DOT) regulated drug and alcohol testing.
+49 CFR Part 40 is the official regulation for the Department of Transportation (DOT) regulated drug and alcohol testing.
 This regulation outlines what is required for transportation regulated employers for r drug and alcohol testing.
 These employers include trucking companies, bus companies, railroads, airlines, mass transit system, oil and gas companies and vessels for hire.

 49 CFR Part 40 very specifically addresses how drug and alcohol testing including specimen collection, SAMHSA certified laboratories, review and reporting by a Medical Review Officer (MRO) and the return to duty process following a refusal to test or a positive test.
 The regulation also details employer responsibilities in the drug and alcohol testing process.